Children and Parenting

 Knowing that every situation is different, our lawyers are committed to finding the solution and process that will most likely lead to resolution.
 Paramount to our thinking are the best interests of your children.
 We strive to get to know our clients so that we can provide tailored and individualized advice and services that ensure the best outcomes for you and your children in parenting matters, whether it is through alternative dispute resolution methods, or litigation.

-Decision-Making “Custody”, Parenting Schedules “Access”, High-Conflict Disputes
+Decision-Making (Custody), Parenting Schedules (Access), High-Conflict Disputes

 Parenting rights and obligations can be some of the most difficult family law issues to settle after a separation.

-Access refers to the residential parenting schedule and relates to the physical sharing of time between parents or caregivers with a child.
+Parenting time or the parenting schedule (formerly referred to as "access") refers to the residential parenting schedule and relates to the physical sharing of time between parents or caregivers with a child.
 The parenting schedule is distinct from decision-making.

 The guiding principle for the courts in deciding child-related matters is the best interests of the child.
 In high-conflict separations and divorces, there may be conduct by one parent which alienates a child from the other parent.
 These are difficult cases which require early and swift intervention and vigilance.